Stockholm Convention on Persistent Organic Pollutants: Persistent Organic Pollutants Review Committee

 When adopting the convention, provision was made for a procedure to identify additional POPs and the criteria to be considered in doing so.
-At the first meeting of the Conference of the Parties (COP1), held in Punta del Este, Uruguay, from 2–6 May 2005, the POPRC was established to consider additional candidates nominated for listing under the convention.
+At the first meeting of the Conference of the Parties (COP1), held in Punta del Este, Uruguay, from 2 to 6 May 2005, the POPRC was established to consider additional candidates nominated for listing under the convention.

 The committee is composed of 31 experts nominated by parties from the five United Nations regional groups and reviews nominated chemicals in three stages.
 The Committee first determines whether the substance fulfills POP screening criteria detailed in Annex D of the convention, relating to its persistence, bioaccumulation, potential for long-range environmental transport (LRET), and toxicity.
 If a substance is deemed to fulfill these requirements, the Committee then drafts a risk profile according to Annex E to evaluate whether the substance is likely, as a result of its LRET, to lead to significant adverse human health and/or environmental effects and therefore warrants global action.
 Finally, if the POPRC finds that global action is warranted, it develops a risk management evaluation, according to Annex F, reflecting socioeconomic considerations associated with possible control measures.
 Based on this, the POPRC decides to recommend that the COP list the substance under one or more of the annexes to the convention.
 The POPRC has met annually in Geneva, Switzerland, since its establishment.

 The seventh meeting of the Persistent Organic Pollutants Review Committee (POPRC-7) of the Stockholm Convention on Persistent Organic Pollutants (POPs) took place from 10 to 14 October 2011 in Geneva.
 POPRC-8 was held from 15 to 19 October 2012 in Geneva, POPRC-9 to POPRC-15 were held in Rome, while POPRC-16 needed to be held online.